dpnp.floor_divide

 dpnp.floor_divide(x1, x2, out=None, where=True, order='K', dtype=None, subok=True, **kwargs)

-Calculates the ratio for each element x1_i of the input array x1 with the respective element x2_i of the input array x2 to the greatest integer-value number that is not greater than the division result.
+Rounds the result of dividing each element \(x1_i\) of the input array x1 by the respective element \(x2_i\) of the input array x2 to the greatest (i.e., closest to +infinity) integer-value number that is not greater than the division result.

 For full documentation refer to numpy.floor_divide.